Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Heat Capacity

-In Fig.~\ref{fig:HC}(b), we plot the integrated magnetic entropy from data in fields H = 0T and H = 0.25T, where MC data was used to describe the region T$<$0.45K.
+In Fig.~\ref{fig:HC}(b), we plot the change in entropy from 0~K obtained from the integrated magnetic heat capacity from data in fields $H = 0$~T and $H = 0.25$~T, where MC data was used to extrapolate below the first data point at $T = 0.45$~K .
+The relatively small field of $H=0.25$~T was chosen in order to minimize changes to the low lying CEF levels and the broadening of those peaks in the HC data, allowing consistent analysis of data taken both in and out of field.
 Shading represents experimental uncertainty, which is dominated by uncertainty in the impurity volume fraction.
-The H = 0T data reveal a sizeable residual entropy which is partially relieved with small applied fields, consistent with spin-ice behavior\cite{ramirez1999}, but significantly less than value of $1/2 \text{ln}\left( 3/2 \right)$ predicted for the DSI model\cite{pauling1935,ramirez1999}.
-Also included is data from Ref~\onlinecite{lago2010} on related material CdEr$_2$Se$_4$, which we have corrected to account for lowest two excited CEF levels that were only measured recently\cite{gao2018}.
-Intriguingly, with this new information, one now sees that neither material attains full Pauling entropy, but are quite consistent with one another.
-This is despite the differing level of purity in the two materials\cite{lago2010,gao2018}, building confidence that we are exploring intrinsic physics.
+The $H = 0$~T data reveal a sizable residual entropy which is partially relieved with small applied fields, broadly consistent with spin-ice behavior\cite{ramirez1999}, but significantly less than the value of $1/2 \ln \left( 3/2 \right)$ predicted for the DSI model\cite{pauling1935,ramirez1999}.
+This is true for both the current data, but also the data taken from Ref~\onlinecite{lago2010} on related material CdEr$_2$Se$_4$ after correcting for contributions from subsequently measured CEF excitations measured recently\cite{gao2018}.
+Intriguingly, one sees that the remnant entropy of both systems approach the same value, but fall far short of the full Pauling value.
+This agreement despite the differing level of purity in the two materials\cite{lago2010,gao2018} builds confidence that the data reflect intrinsic physics.
 The deviation from Pauling entropy implies that some TITO spin configurations are being removed from the degenerate manifold by an interaction term outside the DSI model.

+Though consideration of the solid curve in Fig.~\ref{fig:HC}(a) might imply the degeneracy breaking term could be $J_{nnn}$, this conclusion is not supported by our NPD measurements of magnetic diffuse correlations, as discussed below.